skorphil/savnote/README.md

 ### ⚠️ UNDER DEVOLOPMENT
 App is on the early stage of development.
 Currently not available for use.
 Star project if you are interested – this will motivate me to work harder.
-Contributions are welcome – reach out to me by opening an issue.

 [Small demo](https://youtu.be/abH2uFe2hh0?si=Eo_aMzNmCA1DP6pl) of a dev version.
 Apk available in "Releases".

 ---
 <img src=".github/savnote.png" alt="SavNote" />

-# SavNote – Private Savings Journal
+# SavNote – Private Savings Notepad
-SavNote is an open-source app for tracking your personal savings.
+SavNote is an open-source app for logging and analyzing your savings.

 How it works:
 1. Record your initial savings balances in each institution (e.g., bank, broker, cryptocurrency wallet) and currency.